javers/javers.github.io/documentation/configuration/index.md

 There are two mapping styles in JaVers `FIELD` and `BEAN`.
 FIELD style is the default one.
 We recommend not to change it, as it's suitable in most cases.

-BEAN style is useful for domain models compliant with <code>Java Bean</code> convention.
+BEAN style is useful for domain models compliant with `Java Bean` convention.

-When using <code>FIELD</code> style, JaVers accesses objects state directly from fields.
+When using `FIELD` style, JaVers accesses objects state directly from fields.
-In this case, <code>@Id</code> annotation should be placed at the field level.
+In this case, `@Id` annotation should be placed at the field level.
 For example:

 ```java
 public class User {